 Bingham & Garfield received a unique, one-only 128-ton GE center-cab locomotive, road number 802 (GE construction serial number 15634).
 Later changed to road number 900.
 (Ardinger locomotive roster)

 Supposedly an additional order was placed with Baldwin for two very large steam locomotives of the 2-8-8-4 type (very similar to B&O's EM-1 2-8-8-4, known as "Eastern Yellowstones").
-This either proposed or actual purchase was mentioned in a lengthy 40-page article on the history of Mallets by Henry B. Comstock (who as also editor at the time) in the March 1944 edition of Railroad Magazine, page 42.
+This proposed purchase was mentioned in a lengthy 40-page article on the history of Mallets by Henry B. Comstock (who as also editor at the time) in the March 1944 edition of Railroad Magazine, page 42.
 (Railway Preservation News, "The 26th and 27th EM-1 2-8-8-4s," July 9, 2011)

 "As we go to press, twenty-two more 2-8-8-4s are being built by Baldwin, of which an even score will go to the Baltimore & Ohio and the others to the Bingham & Garfield.
 A profile drawing of the B&O machine appears on pages 44 and 45.
 She will have twenty-four by thirty-two-inch cylinders, sixty-four-inch drivers, two hundred and thirty-five pounds' boiler pressure, and a tractive effort of 115,000 pounds.
 Total engine weight is estimated at around three hundred and twenty tons."
 (Railroad magazine, March 1944, page 42)

 As a result of a labor dispute, on January 25, 1945 the U. S. Army took over the operations of Utah Copper subsidiary Bingham & Garfield Railway.
 The strike had started 12 hours previously, and the government control was authorized by President Roosevelt because of Utah Copper's vital place in the war effort, producing 30 percent of the nation's copper output.
 The strike on B&G itself stemmed from a walkout by six B&G employees over B&G's refusal to hire a "helper" for each engineer on electric locomotives which were to haul copper ore between the Bingham mine and the mills at Magna and Arthur.
-Negotiations were under way for the operation of Utah Copper's new railroad, which was to use electric locomotives instead of B&G's current steam locomotives. (part from New York Times, January 26, 1945)
+Negotiations were under way for the operation of Utah Copper's new railroad, which was to use electric locomotives instead of B&G's current steam locomotives.
+(New York Times, January 26, 1945)

 The strike was reported as starting at 12:01 a.m. on January 25, 1945, when 37 engineers and firemen walked off the job in defiance of a recommendation from an emergency arbitration board appointed by President Roosevelt.
 The strike caused a six-hour shutdown of the Bingham & Garfield Railway, but employees on duty remained at their duty stations until the end of their shift, which was at either 6 or 7 a.m., making the length of actual interruption just two hours before the U. S. Army, under orders of the Secretary of War, took over the operation of the railroad at 10 a.m.
-The employees returned to duty at 12 noon. (source not recorded)
+The employees returned to duty at 12 noon.

 The dispute started in May 1944 when the operating union, the Brotherhood of Locomotive Firemen and Enginemen made a demand for 11 changes to the operating agreement between the union and the railroad.
 The railroad agreed to nine of the 11 changes, but refused two, which included adding a helper (fireman) to the three electric locomotives being used by B&G, two at the Magna and Arthur dumpers, used on three shifts each day, and a third at the Bingham yard, used on two shifts per day.
 The railroad refused the demand, since each locomotive was already assigned an engineer, a foreman, and two brakemen.
 The disagreement went to mediation in September 1944, but was refused by both parties in November.
 The President named a three-man emergency board on November 8, 1944.
 After holding hearings in Salt Lake City, and riding the locomotives in question on all shifts, and due to the very slow speeds of the operation in question, usually less than 12 mph, the board found in favor of the railroad, adding that all of the local electric railroads (Salt Lake & Utah, Bamberger, and Utah Idaho Central) were all using one-man crews over much longer distances, and carrying both freight and passengers. (from an undated two-page article, from an unknown magazine; includes a photo of Utah Copper no. 1001 at the Arthur dumper)